agencik007/beer-catalog-frontend/README.md

 Right now you can:
 - see all beers added by registered users
 - create your own account stored in MongoDB database and secured by password hashing
+- create beer with properties: name, type, rating, description, percentage of alcohol in beer, address with png image
-- create, delete your favourite beer
+- delete your beer from page and database
 - use pagination

 ## Configuration